Rara Lake: Flora and fauna

-The lake holds three endemic fish species Nepalese snowtrout (Schizothorax macrophthalmus), (S. nepalensis) and the Rara snowtrout (S. raraensis) and one endemic frog, Rara Lake frog (Nanorana rarica).
-Rara snowtrout (S. raraensis), is the fish recorded only in this lake.
+The lake holds three endemic fish species Nepalese snowtrout Nepalese snowtrout (Schizothorax macrophthalmus), (S. nepalensis) and the Rara snowtrout (S. raraensis) and one endemic frog, Rara Lake frog (Nanorana rarica).
+The Rara snowtrout is only recorded in this lake.
 236 different species of birds can be found in the lake.
-Winter visitor water birds such as gadwall (Anas strepera), mallard (Anas platyrhynchos), northern shoveler (Anas clypeata), common teal (Anas crecca), tufted duck (Aythya fuligula), common golden eye (Bucephala clangula), common merganser (Mergus merganser), common coot (Fulica atra), and solitary snipe (Gallinago solitaria) reside and rest at this lake.

 Climate

 Summer is quite pleasant but winter is cold.
 The best visiting time to the lake is September/October and April to May.
 From December to March, the temperatures go low below the freezing point, and heavy snowfall occur up to one meter, blocking the way to the lake.
 April to June is warm in this region.